 Our veggies aren’t just local they are certified organic.

-Our beef products are from 100% grass-fed cattle.
+Our beef and lamb products are from 100% grass-fed cattle.
 They are never grain finished.

-Year after year, COTC brings unique products to our members like gelato, butters, log grown mushrooms, maple syrups, raw milk etc. We also understand our community’s needs so we offer Kosher poultry and organic milk!
-Both have the highest level of Kosher certification.
+Year after year, COTC brings unique products to our members like artisan pastas, log grown mushrooms, raw milk etc. We also understand our community’s needs so we offer Kosher poultry and organic dairy products!
+All have the highest level of Kosher certification.